ThisIsWUQ/DoodleFindFilm/README.md

 # DoodleFindFilm
-Formerly VisIt, this application is developed as part of my TBII project.
+Formerly VisIt, this Streamlit application is developed as part of my TBII project.
 The app aims to find films using visual inputs such as scribbles and photos.

 Try now: https://doodlefindfilm.streamlit.app/